surgeboris/riot-redux-connect/README.md

   <button type="button" onclick={otherAction}>OtherAction</button
   <script>
     function mapStateToOpts(state) {
-      const selector = state => state; // not real selector const otherSelector = state => state; // not real selector /*
+      /*
+       * selectors are functions that are receiving state plain object
-       * you can select any info or derive some data from state;
+       * and returning plain object with the data derived from state;
-       * selector functions may be memoized for performance,
+       *
+       * selectors may ease the pain of refactoring state shape;
+       * they can also improve perofrmance by leveraging memoization;
        * for further info see https://github.com/reactjs/reselect
        */
       return {